bielcantera/powerbi-supply-chain-logistics-dashboard/README.md

 - Detailed tabular view for carrier-level and operational analysis
 - Designed for filtering, sorting, and drill-down exploration

-Representative screenshots of each section are available in the `screenshots/` folder.
+Representative screenshots of the dashboard are available in the `screenshots/` folder.

 ---